scloud19/SECipedia/AWS/RDS/db.md

 					Look at VPC.md

 	Relational Database Service (RDS)
+		Monitoring
+			Options
+				Cloudwatch
+					Monitors the performance and health of a DB instance Performance charts are shown in the RDS console.

+					You can also subscribe to Amazon RDS events to be notified when certain events occur: Changes to a DB instance, etc.

+		AWS provides SDKs for their RDS services
+			You can utilizes these SDKs instead of the RDS's SOAP and Query APIs.
+				These SDKs provide basic functions that aren't in the SOAP and Query APIs, including:  Request authentication, request retries, and error handling.

 		RDS manages backups, software patching, automatic failure detection, and recovery.

 		This is a managed service, in other words, you're not allowed shell access to DB instances.
 You're restricted to certain system procedures and tables that require advanced privileges.